Ultimate Guide to Phaser Pedals

 Set To Stun: An Introduction To Phasers

-The term 'Phaser' was originally used in some cases to refer to the popular tape flanging effect, whereby two reels of tape played the same signal but one was slightly slowed down by regular intervals.
-This created a slow 'whooshing' effect that we know now as the Flanger.
+The term “phaser” was originally used in some cases to refer to the popular tape flanging effect, whereby two reels of tape played the same signal but one was slowed ever so slightly at regular intervals.
+This created the “whooshing” effect that we today recognise as the flanger.

-It was in the late '60s, however, that the Phaser came into its own.
-The Uni Vibe effects pedal from Japanese manufacturer Shin-ei pioneered the phase-shift sound via an up-and-coming guitarist called Jimi Hendrix.
-By the early '70s, the Phaser had become a readily available portable guitar effect - and the rest is history!
+It was in the late 1960s, however, that the phaser came into its own.
+The Uni-Vibe effects pedal from Japanese manufacturer Shin-ei pioneered the phase-shift sound via an up-and-coming guitarist called Jimi Hendrix.
+By the early '70s, the phaser had become a readily available portable guitar effect and can be heard on all sorts of rock, pop, disco, country, fusion, RnB and prog tracks.
+The rest is history!

 The Phaser Effect